 How To Get Rid Of Jowls

 There are many ways to reduce, minimise or get rid of jowls.
 These options include surgical and non-surgical options, as well as at-home care and prevention.
 Surgical options include face and neck lifts, while non-surgical options include Botox and dermal fillers.
 Surgical options are often permanent solutions or at least last for a very long time.
 On the other hand, non-surgical treatments are temporary and will need to be repeated regularly to maintain the results.
-There are other treatments available such as laser, Profhilo, microneedling and threads which we will touch on slightly, but in this article, we will focus on the treatments that are typically the most effective at eliminating jowls.
+There are other treatments available such as laser, Profhilo, traditional or RF microneedling and threads which we will touch on slightly, but in this article, we will focus on the treatments that are typically the most effective at eliminating jowls.

 Botox For Jowls